A heating pad can help ease elbow pain and stiffness—especially for chronic or subacute elbow conditions such as tennis/golfer’s elbow or arthritis.

 Ice or Heat for Tennis Elbow?

 Ice and heat are both beneficial for treating tennis elbow.
-Ice helps reduce inflammation, pain, and improve range of motion and function.
+Ice helps reduce inflammation and pain, and improves range of motion and function.

 It is recommended to apply ice for 15-20 minutes at a time, several times a day, especially during the first 24-72 hours of treatment or after any activity that causes ongoing pain.